iammiracle01/movie-trailer-app/README.md

 3. Start the development server with `npm run dev` or `yarn dev`
 4. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result

-## Learn More

-To learn more about the technologies used in TrailerFlix, check out the following resources:

-- [Vite Documentation](https://vitejs.dev/guide/) -  Learn about Vite and its features.
-- [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) -  Learn about Tailwind CSS and its utility-first approach.
-- [React YouTube Documentation](https://www.npmjs.com/package/react-youtube) - Learn about the React YouTube component and its usage.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Deployment

-TrailerFlix is deployed on Netlify.
+TrailersFlix is deployed on Netlify.
 To deploy your own version of the app, follow these steps:

 1. Go to [Netlify](https://www.netlify.com/) and sign up or log in.
 2. Click on "New site from Git" and connect your Git repository.
-3. Select the repository containing the TrailerFlix code.
+3. Select the repository containing the TrailersFlix code.
 4. Configure the build settings:
     Build Command: npm run build or yarn build
     Publish Directory: dist
 5. Click "Deploy site" and Netlify will build and deploy your application.

 For more information on deploying with Netlify, check out the [Netlify Documentation](https://docs.netlify.com/frameworks/vite/).

+## Learn More

+To learn more about the technologies used in TrailersFlix, check out the following resources:

+- [Vite Documentation](https://vitejs.dev/guide/) -  Learn about Vite and its features.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) -  Learn about Tailwind CSS and its utility-first approach.
+- [React YouTube Documentation](https://www.npmjs.com/package/react-youtube) - Learn about the React YouTube component and its usage.